-Fueling the most anticipation for basketball rookie collectors in recent memory, the 2014 NBA Draft class enters their inaugural season with much excitement and fanfare.
-While the final verdict may not come for many years, one sure thing is that the 2014 NBA Draft is stacked with potential.
+Fueling the most anticipation for basketball rookie collectors in recent memory, the 2014 NBA Draft class entered their inaugural season with much excitement and fanfare.
+While the early results were not as strong as expected, the final verdict may not come for many years.
+One sure thing is that the 2014-15 NBA rookie group is stacked with potential.

-But the biggest early release came at the 2014 National Convention in Cleveland.
-Between the wrapper redemption, NSCC VIP set and VIP gold party packs, Panini produced cards for many of the top 40 picks, including some autographs.
+Collectors can also find many early options from the 2014 National Convention in Cleveland, including wrapper redemption cards, the NSCC VIP set and VIP gold party packs, which featured autographs.
 Additionally, Leaf released a special five-card set for first-overall pick, Andrew Wiggins.
 Limited Leaf autographed versions for Wiggins were also available.
-Interest in these pre-rookies will likely diminish as more regular season options are available.

-It is important to note that while Nerlens Noel (2013-14 products) has rookie cards in previous products, he will be recognized as an NBA rookie for 2014-15 since it will be his first season in the league after missing the entire year with a knee injury.
-Noel is among the favorites for Rookie of the Year.
+It is important to note that while Nerlens Noel has rookie cards in previous 2013-14 products, he will be recognized as an NBA rookie for 2014-15 since it will be his first season in the league after missing the entire year with a knee injury.
+Check out all the Nerlens Noel rookie options here.
+Bojan Bogdanovic is another player who was drafted in a previous season and is making good impressions in his rookie season.
+However, there are currently no cards available for the Brooklyn Nets' shooting guard.

-View a detailed list of the top 2014-15 NBA rookies below, as well as a simple overview of the other notable players.
-Although some of these players will be included in Leaf basketball releases, several of the top rookies, including the first three picks, are exclusive to Panini products.
+The list below features a detailed rank of the top ten 2014-15 NBA rookies for collectors, as well as a simple overview of the other notable rookie players on the tab above.
+Key injured players are also covered below the top ten list.
+It is important to note that although some of these players will be included in basketball releases from other brands like Leaf or Upper Deck, several of the top rookies, including the first three picks, are exclusive to Panini products.

 2014-15 NBA Draft Rookie Card Collecting Guide